stefanoborini/book-the-software-company/02-on-agile-development.md

 next sprint without knowing anything of the application, and to commit to fixing it for the end of the sprint.

+### Scenario 5: The Team Lead role

+This scenario is the result attempts to fit "traditional" job descriptions into a Scrum framework.
+Scrum makes no prescription of the Team composition, except for a statement generally expressed as "a team of motivated, self-organising individuals".
+Nevertheless, payroll, resumes and job openings need cool-sounding titles, and in some cases the Team Lead figure emerges.
+The Team Lead ends up being a catch all for tasks and a blame magnet for failures.
+It must organise the team operations like a Scrum Master, decide priorities and interact with the customers like a Product Owner, code like a Team member.
+Oftentimes this figure is the result of an absentee Product Owner who intends his contribute to development as "This is what I need done.
+It's all top priority.
+It need it now.
+Good bye".

+While the Team Lead figure can be a Scrum Master with enhanced competences that focuses on the technical side of the Team, a Scrum Master cannot also be a Product Owner.
+The obvious reason is that the Team and the PO are pulling in different directions.
+The PO knows what's needed.
+The Team knows what's possible.
+Consensus between these two forces is orchestrated by a negotiation, but this negotiation is harder to achieve when these two roles reside on the same person.
+The team ends up seeing the Team lead as "the boss", rather than the technical guide and organiser, and this influences decision making and willingness to speak openly.

+## Scrum not being the right framework for the task

+### Integration with long round trip time (e.g. manufacturing)